 Plastic range tightening, where the fastener is taken beyond its yield point.

-Each of these is discussed in the following subsections 12.4.2.
+The second method (b) is usually not used in space applications, the first method is discussed in the following section 12.4.2.

 Elastic Range Tightening

-This variant is based on the measurement of extension occuring in the grip length of the nut or fastener.
+This variant is based on the measurement of the angle of rotation during tightening of the nut or fastener.
 The effect of frictional variations is eliminated except for the effect they have on the 'snug torque', which determines the starting point of angle measurement.
 However, this method is subject to a number of shortcomings related to variations in the effective stiffness of the fastener, and the joint clamped parts.

 Since the part of the fastener’s length is not under tension, an allowance needs to be made for the diffusion of stress and strain in the threads that are engaged to the nut.
 The region of unengaged thread region below the nut needs also to be considered since this has a lower effective cross-sectional area, and hence stiffness, than the unthreaded shank.
-Without close dimensional control over the shank and thread lengths it is impossible to be certain how many threads will be in the tensile strain region.
+Without close dimensional control over the shank and thread lengths it is impossible to be certain how many threads can be in the tensile strain region.
 Furthermore, some deformation of the nut takes place near the first few threads, adding to the uncertainty in the elongation.

 Some of these points are illustrated in Figure 12-3, which shows a section through a typical joint with the variation of strain along the length of the fastener.
 The reduction in strain in the shank is apparent and indicates the importance of controlling the lengths of the shank and the thread to a reasonable degree of accuracy in order to predict the elongation of the fastener under load.